otoolep/questdb.io/website/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 ---
-title: QuestDB - Using SIMD to aggregate billions of rows per second
+title: Using SIMD to aggregate billions of rows per second
 author: Tancrede Collard
 ---